simonse-projects/author-site/_posts/2020-03-15-burma-shave.md

 \**********************************************************************************

 Roger Burnbaum rubbed his eyes and tried not to let the monotonous sound of the windshield wipers put him to sleep.
 He rolled the window down a crack.
 It let in some rain but the breeze would help keep him awake.
 He tried the radio again but he was too far afield to get a good signal.
-The only welcome distractions were the occasional Burma Shave signs.
+The only welcome distractions were the occasional Burma-Shave signs.

 “WHEN DRIVING”